 TWR-H is equipped with AC source that can provide up to 40 V AC.
 Our research shows that this voltage is high enough to obtain accurate turns ratio results on distribution transformers.
 Together with turns ratio, TWR-H also calculates ratio deviation, and measures excitation current and phase angle.

 A low test voltage of 1 V AC can also be selected, which is necessary for verification of a current transformer’s (CT’s) turns ratio.
-By measuring the phase angle, the polarity of the CT can be checked.
+By measuring the

 For more information please contact Drallim Industries who represent DV Power in the UK.